APIs have become the bedrock of connecting customers and partners in a digital world.

 Via an API!

 That's completely expected, right?
-Google should be able to ask IBM for weather data like this.
-But in this model we've imagined here, Google could've asked anything!
-Imagine if Google said,
+Google should be able to ask IBM for weather data updates like this.
+But in this model we've imagined here, Google could've asked anything.
+Imagine if Google said: "Hey IBM, update the outside temperature in Shrewsbury, PA to 1000 degrees in your database".
+That wouldn't be good.

-What IBM has done here is allow clients of this API (in our example Google, but this also applies to you if you want to use it) to ask two questions.
+IBM has done this here to allow clients of this API (in our example Google, but this also applies to you if you want to use it) to ask two questions.
 You can ask a question by sending an HTTP GET request to the appropriate endpoint (that long bold monospaced thing with the slashes).
 Your possible questions are:

 Hey IBM, can I please have the weather data at x latitude and y longitude on z day?